HAVE YOU EVER STOPPED TO THINK ABOUT YOUR WHY?

 As ocean people and artists, we noticed that many of our peers were doing great things in the world, but their stories were going unheard.
 They were just another name in an alphabet soup.

-We learned, that the first step to getting your name out there and differentiating yourself, was to ask yourself the right questions, like the ones in the guide at the bottom of this post.
+We learned, that the first step to getting your name out there and differentiating yourself, was to ask yourself the right questions (download those questions in the guide at the bottom).

 What's in the WHY